Antrikshy/AppHookup-for-Pebble/README.md

 You don't *have* to contribute in code.
 You can tweet me any of your ideas or other feedback [@Antrikshy](http://twitter.com/Antrikshy).

+*I thank Thanasis Grammatopoulos from Stack Overflow for helping out with the regular expressions in this app.
+That accounts for just about half of what this app does.
+[See answer](http://stackoverflow.com/a/26446394/2005759).*

 Donate
 ------